raphaelouthier/raphaelouthier.github.io/content/abt/ai/index.md

 Whenever possible, I always try to code things myself, `if I see a value in it`.

-At many occasions in the past, I could just have incorporated code from others and have had a more agreable and faster experience.
+At many occasions in the past, I could just have incorporated code from others and have had a more agreeable and faster experience.
 But I did not, because I wanted to really learn how things were made.

-I believe that there is a strong difference between being given a solution, and coming up to the solution yourself.
+I believe that there is a strong difference between being given a solution, and coming up with the solution yourself.
 In the former case you (at most) understand the solution if anything.
 In the latter case, you understand `THE PROBLEM` which means that you are able to see the tradeoffs of the different possible solutions.

 In one case, you just wait for the solution to be made for you.

 In the other, you have to modify your own mental model to understand the problem and all its implications.
 In the process of coming up with a solution, you are actually updating yourself.

-Granted, not everything has the same value, and many domains like web development have just become too big, are relativelty fault tolerant, and do not care about performance.
+Granted, not everything has the same value, and many domains like web development have just become too big, are relatively fault tolerant, and do not care about performance.
 In those domains, AI probably has a legitimate place.

 But all technical domains are not equal.
-There is a fundamental difference in technical  between a web developper (<), a low level software engineer (<), and a HW designer.
+There is a fundamental difference in technical skills between a web developer (<), a low level software engineer (<), and a HW designer.
 And sadly, the salaries may not always reflect this fact.

 Many domains like HW design, embedded programming, kernel development, compiler development (and many others) are scoped, critical, fault-intolerant and very performance sensitive.
 In these domains, people _have_ to know their stuff and imprecision is just not acceptable, nor is delegating brain power to some third party AI.